-I moved my Community Benefits Agreement from idea to a pilot program redirecting millions of dollars to local businesses and local hires right here in Springfield and Lane County, and from that to state legislation - all in less than three years.
-We can take the same road to providing security and dignity to our manufactured home neighbors!
+As I did in turning my Community Benefits Agreement idea from a pilot program into statewide legislation—we can take the same road to providing security and dignity to our manufactured home neighbors!

 People and the public interest, not government or wealthy private interests, need to be first.
 Solutions need to be local and create local jobs.
 Period.

-Whether shelter for those needing warm shelter on cold winter nights, evacuations due to natural disasters including fires, clean air respite during smoke days, cooling centers during heat dome events, we have to be smarter.
-Rather than treating solutions separately, I propose retrofitting community centers.
-Places in every community that produce more clean energy than they use, store the surplus to power critical food lockers, bathroom and shelter areas for weeks.
-Whether church basements, school gymnasiums, vet or grange halls, we need to retrofit existing community facilities and create solutions where people are.
+Whether it's shelter for those needing warm shelter on cold winter nights, evacuations due to natural disasters including fires, clean air respite during smoke days, cooling centers during heat dome events, we have to be smarter.
+Rather than treating these issues separately, I propose retrofitting community centers to solutions hubs.
+There are places in every community that produce more clean energy than they use and can store the surplus to power critical food lockers, bathroom and shelter areas for weeks.
+Whether its church basements, school gymnasiums, veterans or grange halls, we need to retrofit existing community facilities and create solutions where people are.

 Simply creating evacuation warning systems with go-bags isn’t enough.
 We need functional places for people to go.

-To this end let us be clear.
-Our programs should leverage schools to do four simple things: help our young people develop a work ethic, a service ethic, a citizenship ethic, and the ability to think for themselves and get along with others to solve problems.
-All else is peripheral.
+Lane County government partners with our school districts to run multiple programs.
+Though the Board of Commissioners does not have direct authority of our local schools, they are key community partners.
+I believe our programs should leverage schools to do four simple things: help our young people develop a work ethic, a service ethic, a citizenship ethic, and the ability to think for themselves and get along with others to solve problems.